c-neto/carlosneto.dev/blog/2022/2022-05-11-well-architected-framework.md

 The AWS Well-Architected Framework is built on five key pillars, each addressing a critical aspect of cloud architecture:

-- Operational Excellence: This pillar focuses on streamlining operations to deliver business value, including automating tasks, defining processes, and monitoring performance.
+- __Operational Excellence__: This pillar focuses on streamlining operations to deliver business value, including automating tasks, defining processes, and monitoring performance.

-- Security: Security is paramount.
+- __Security__: Security is paramount.
 This pillar guides you in implementing robust security measures to protect your data and resources while ensuring compliance with relevant standards.

-- Reliability: Reliability ensures your systems are resilient to failure and downtime.
+- __Reliability__: Reliability ensures your systems are resilient to failure and downtime.
 This pillar helps you design solutions that recover from failures quickly and efficiently.

-- Performance Efficiency: Optimize performance and use resources efficiently to meet your application's requirements without overspending.
+- __Performance Efficiency__: Optimize performance and use resources efficiently to meet your application's requirements without overspending.

-- Cost Optimization: Learn how to manage and optimize costs without sacrificing performance, aligning your cloud resources with your budget.
+- __Cost Optimization__: Learn how to manage and optimize costs without sacrificing performance, aligning your cloud resources with your budget.

 Applying the Framework: A Step-by-Step Approach